 Once you click on the WordPress database you will see a list of tables.
 If you have not renamed the table prefixes, all the table names will start with the ‘wp_’ prefix.

 WP White Security Security Tip: Rename the WordPress database prefix to protect your WordPress from zero day vulnerabilities.
-If you are not familiar with MySQL and under the hood WordPress technicalities we can do it for you.
+If you are not familiar with MySQL and under the hood WordPress technicalities hire a professional to do it for you.